irtazahashmi/Snakes-and-Ladders-Game/README.md

+1) Pull the repository.
-Download the folder.
-Open the folder through the terminal and type "npm start".
-Run the application on localhost:3000.
+2) cd to the repository using the terminal and run "npm start".
+3) The application will run on localhost:3000.